jovanovicm/doug/README.md

 ### A Video of Doug in Action
 >[!TIP]
->Make sure to unmute the video before playing!
+>Make sure to unmute the video before playing it! (the cool music is not part of Doug)

 https://github.com/jovanovicm/doug/assets/71355061/65112c92-399d-45eb-a4d0-42687573facd